patelsandeep/patelsandeep/README.md

 ### Glad to see you here!

-I'm Sandeep Patel, a passioznate Mobile Application Developer from India.
+I'm Sandeep Patel, a passioznate Mobile and Web Application Developer.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the user experience, product architecture, and code quality of the things I build.

 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source, many thanks!.